RANDOM ACTIONS:

 RANDOM STARTERS:

-how to increase
+how to keep

-where won't
+where might

-how to draw
+how to cure

 RANDOM TRAITS: